Terminal illness: Physician-assisted suicide

 Again, there are also arguments that there are enough protections in the law that the slippery slope is avoided.
 For example, the Death with Dignity Act in Oregon includes waiting periods, multiple requests for lethal drugs, a psychiatric evaluation in the case of possible depression influencing decisions, and the patient personally swallowing the pills to ensure voluntary decision.

 Physicians and medical professionals also have disagreeing views on PAS.
 Some groups, such as the American College of Physicians (ACP), the American Medical Association (AMA), the World Health Organization, American Nurses Association, Hospice Nurses Association, American Psychiatric Association, and more have issued position statements against its legalization.

 The ACP's argument concerns the nature of the doctor-patient relationship and the tenets of the medical profession.
 They state that instead of using PAS to control death: "through high-quality care, effective communication, compassionate support, and the right resources, physicians can help patients control many aspects of how they live out life's last chapter."

 Other groups such as the American Medical Students Association, the American Public Health Association, the American Medical Women's Association, and more support PAS as an act of compassion for the suffering patient.

 In many cases, the argument on PAS is also tied to proper palliative care.
 The International Association for Hospice and Palliative Care issued a position statement arguing against considering legalizing PAS unless comprehensive palliative care systems in the country were in place.
 It could be argued that with proper palliative care, the patient would experience fewer intolerable symptoms, physical or emotional, and would not choose death over these symptoms.
 Palliative care would also ensure that patients receive proper information about their disease prognosis as not to make decisions about PAS without complete and careful consideration.

 Medical care

 Many aspects of medical care are different for terminal patients compared to patients in the hospital for other reasons.

 Doctor–patient relationships

-Doctor–patient relationship are crucial in any medical setting, and especially so for terminal patients.
+Doctor–patient relationships are crucial in any medical setting, and especially so for terminal patients.
 There must be an inherent trust in the doctor to provide the best possible care for the patient.
-In the case of terminal illness, there is often ambiguity in communication with the patient about his/her condition.
+In the case of terminal illness, there is often ambiguity in communication with the patient about their condition.
 While terminal condition prognosis is often a grave matter, doctors do not wish to quash all hope, for it could unnecessarily harm the patient's mental state and have unintended consequences.
 However, being overly optimistic about outcomes can leave patients and families devastated when negative results arise, as is often the case with terminal illness.